1951 in spaceflight: Soviet Union

-From 1947, the German émigré-designed G-1 (or R-10) missile competed with the Soviet-designed R-2 for limited engineering and production staff, the latter winning out by the end of 1949.
+From 1947, G-1 (or R-10) missile, designed by German specialists brought to the USSR in 1945 to work on missile projects, competed with the Soviet-designed R-2 for limited engineering and production staff, the latter winning out by the end of 1949.
 With the project stalled for a lack of resources and government interest, the Soviets terminated all work by the German specialists in October 1950.
-In December 1951, the first of the specialists were repatriated to East Germany (a process that the Soviets completed in November 1953).
+In December 1951, the first of these Germans were repatriated to East Germany (a process that the Soviets completed in November 1953).

 The draft plan for the ambitious 3000 km range R-3 had been approved on 7 December 1949, but was canceled on 20 October 1951, other designs proving more useful and achievable.
 One of them was the R-5 missile, able to carry the same payload as the R-1 and R-2 but over a distance of 1200 km (the other being the R-11, a tactical missile half the size of the R-1 but with the same payload).
 The R-5's conceptual design was completed by 30 October 1951.